-UK weather: Heat-health alert in place as temperatures to hit 32C
+UK heatwave: Hottest day expected with temperatures of 32C

 Last year the UK recorded temperatures above 40C for the first time.
 Scientists said that would have been "virtually impossible without climate change".

-The Met Office has also explained the reason for some "picturesque" sunsets across the UK in recent days.
+The Met Office has also explained the reason for some "picturesque" sunsets across the UK.

-Forecasters say it is due to "Saharan dust" and it is due to cover parts of the country later this week.
+Forecasters say it is due to "Saharan dust" which began to cover parts of the country yesterday and will continue for the rest of the week.